solytic/sql-spark-connector/README.md

 * The latest Spark 3.0.x compatible connector is on v1.1.0, available through Microsoft
 * The latest Spark 3.1.x compatible connector is on v1.2.x, available through Microsoft or Solytic
 * The latest Spark 3.2.x compatible connector is on v1.3.x, available through Microsoft or Solytic
+* The latest Spark 3.3.x compatible connector is on v1.4.x, available through Microsoft or Solytic

 ## Supported Features